Managing Default Contagion in Inhomogeneous Financial Networks

-\begin{remark} In Theorem \ref{threshold:res} we make the assumption of $\tau(w)\geq2$.
+\begin{remark} In Theorem \ref{threshold:res} we make the assumption $\tau(w)\geq2$.
 In other words, each bank must at least be capable of sustaining the default of its largest debtor.
-This requirement has already been implemented in an even stricter form in the \textit{Supervisory framework for measuring and controlling large exposures} by the \textit{Basel Committee on Banking Supervision} from 2014 which will become applicable as from 2019 \cite{BaselCommittee2014}.
-While being economically sensible, the assumption is actually not necessary in order to derive analytical results.
-For the case of $\gamma_\text{c}<0$ it is enough to postulate $\E\left[W^-W^+\1_{\{\tau(W^-)=1\}}\right]<1$ in order to ensure resilience.
+This requirement has already been implemented in an even stricter form in the \textit{Supervisory framework for measuring and controlling large exposures} by the \textit{Basel Committee on Banking Supervision} from 2014 which has become applicable from January 2019 \cite{BaselCommittee2014}.
+While being economically sensible, the assumption ``$\tau(w)\geq2$'' is actually not necessary in order to derive analytical results regarding (non-)resilience in the following sense.
+For the case of $\gamma_\text{c}<0$ it is actually enough to postulate $\E\left[W^-W^+\1_{\{\tau(W^-)=1\}}\right]<1$ in order to ensure resilience.
 Also in the case of $\gamma_\text{c}\geq0$, it suffices to adjust $\alpha_\text{c}$ for a factor $(1-\E[W^-W^+\1_{\{\tau(W^-)=1\}}])^{-1}$, whenever $\E\left[W^-W^+\1_{\{\tau(W^-)=1\}}\right]<1$.
-Both results follow from a simple modification of our proof. \end{remark}
+Both results follow from a simple modification of our proof and we omit the details. \end{remark}

 Note that Theorem \ref{threshold:res} is formulated with assumptions on the marginal distributions of $W^-$ and $W^+$ only.
 Hence, the result is robust with respect to the dependency structure of the weights, i.\,e.~the resilience criteria are sufficient for all dependency structures.
 As Theorem \ref{thm:functional:nonres} will show, in the case of comonotone weights, the values of $\gamma_\text{c}$ and $\alpha_\text{c}$ are sharp.
 Also in the case of upper tail dependent weights (a reasonable assumption for real financial networks) the value of $\gamma_c$ is sharp.
 By $W^-$ and $W^+$ being upper tail dependent we mean that